How to Allow Your Visitors to Switch Between Alternate CSS Styles / Themes

 Most modern browsers provide a way for your users to change style sheets for your site on-the-fly.
 For ease of reference, when I say below "View | Page Style", it means to click the "View" menu, then the "Page Style" item on the menu that appears.
 A list of style sheets that you can switch to will then appear.

 For your convenience, I have provided an alternative to the default style for this page, so if you have one of the above browsers, you can try out the above commands to switch between my two style sheets.
-The alternate style sheet is merely the old style sheet for thesitewizard.com, which is, at this time, is being phased out.
+The alternate style sheet is merely the old style sheet for thesitewizard.com, which, at this time, is being phased out.

 Observe the following deficiencies in the built-in browser support for alternate style sheets: